 Although I can’t prove it, I swear that the cosmic universe is listening to my heart and sending me clear signals that I’m supposed to write a book.
 It’s something that I have been thinking about for a few years but in very broad terms.
 I even started writing the synopsis for one back before I moved to India but I never completed it.
-Yet since my arrival in Bangalore it seems like life is pushing me down the path to a book.
+Maybe I should re-download my writing apps and give it another go!
+Since my arrival in Bangalore it seems like life is pushing me down the path to a book.
 The obvious first sign is that people other than my Mom and friends actually found and started reading my blog (I will never forget when my blog traffic went from my daughter, Mom, sister and 18 friends to 100s of visitors in a day…mostly from India…that was sooo cool!).
 I have the other writing gigs that popped up with a couple of websites (the-NRI.com is quite fun!) and my weekly contribution to the Bangalore edition of the newspaper DNA.
 Then two weeks ago I made friends with someone who is launching a book this month who is really encouraging and pushing me to write a book.
 And finally, last week I received an invite from HarperCollins to a book launch event for a fellow American who has just published a book about life in India.

 Fate?
 Destiny?
 Who knows!
 However, I do know enough to understand that books don’t write themselves and that fate and the universe will only do so much.
 So I RSVP’d for the book launch event, designed myself a “writer” business card to give to the HarperCollins rep at the event, invited my wonderfully encouraging friend to come along… and went to my first-ever book launch in India.
 Now let me tell you, that in itself was quite an experience!